kumiawan/dfdiag/README.md

-# Hello coders!
-Welcome to dfdiag
+# Hello coders, Welcome to dfdiag 👋